-Other health-care assessments include a medical service transportation providers' fee of \$7.50 per trip in Louisiana; 2% of gross revenues of surgical centers and hearing aids and prescription eyewear sales and repairs in Minnesota; a tax on ambulatory care facilities at the lesser of 3.5% of gross receipts or \$200,000 in New Jersey; and rates ranging from 0.875% to 5% of gross receipts (depending on the kind of provider) in West Virginia.
+Other health-care assessments include a medical service transportation providers' fee of \$7.50 per trip in Louisiana; a tax on ambulatory care facilities at the lesser of 3.5% of gross receipts or \$200,000 in New Jersey; and amounts ranging from 0.7% to 5% of gross receipts (varying by kind of provider) in West Virginia.
 Kansas charges 5.9% of all non-Medicare premiums collected by an HMO if it has a state Medicaid managed care contract.
-Minnesota imposes a surcharge of 0.6% of total premium revenues on HMOs and Community Integrated Service Networks.
+Minnesota imposes a health-care tax of 2% of gross revenue on surgical centers, wholesale drug distributors, hearing aid sales and repairs, and prescription evewear; and a surcharge of 0.6%of total premium revenues on HMOs and Community Integrated Service Networks.
+Kentucky charges 2.5% of gross revenue for HMO services, 4% of gross revenue for community mental health services, and 5.5% of gross revenue for psychiatric residential treatment and Medicaid managed care organization services.
+Maryland imposes an annual assessment on all medical practitioners except pharmacists, and on self-insured health-care groups based on the ratio of their premiums to total earned premiums of all payors in the state.
+The total of all fees may not exceed \$10 million per fiscal year.
+Oregon imposes a tax on prepaid managed health services organizations, set annually by the Director of Human Services.
+It cannot exceed 6% of the managed care premiums, and its current rate is 5.8%